reinaldncku/reinaldncku.github.io/index.md

 I received my MS and BS degrees (both in Computer Science) from the [University of the Philippines - Los Baños (UPLB)](https://uplb.edu.ph/main/) where I used to do research on Digital Image Processing and VoIP, respectively.

 I obtained my PhD in Computer Science and Information Engineering degree at the [CSIE Department](https://www.csie.ncku.edu.tw/), National Cheng Kung University (NCKU) in Tainan City, Taiwan.
 I was a member of the [Intelligent Knowledge Management Lab](https://ikmlab.csie.ncku.edu.tw) under the supervision of [Prof. Hung-Yu Kao](https://ikmlab.csie.ncku.edu.tw/advisor.html).
 My PhD research deals with the intersection of Recommender Systems, Natural Language Processing, and Deep Learning.
+Soon, I will be starting my research fellowship at the [Anadolu University](https://www.anadolu.edu.tr/en) in Turkiye.

 Nice to meet you!